 2020/21 2021/22

 £'000 £'000

 Balance at start of the year 8,484 7,887

-Subsequent expenditure 0 0

-Disposals 0 0

 Net gains/losses from fair value adjustments (597) (525)

-To/from Property, Plant and Equipment 0 0

 Balance at end of the year 7,887 7,362

 The valuers have used a desktop valuation with physical inspections, with valuations taking account of the following factors: existing lease terms and rentals taken from the tenancy schedule and independent research into market evidence including Market rentals and yields.
 There has been no change in the valuation techniques used during the year for investment properties.
 In estimating the fair value of the Authority's investment property, the highest and best use of the properties is deemed to be their current use.